 - Carry out an analysis or risk assessment of all employee workstations

-- Give employees the relevant information in regard to any measures that have been implemented.
+- Give employees relevant information in regard to any measures that have been implemented.

-- Carry out a risk assessment or analysis if an employee moves to a new workstation of there is significant changes to their current workstation.
+- Carry out a risk assessment or analysis if an employee moves to a new workstation of there are significant changes to their current workstation.

 - Ensure that an eye test is made available to every employee who uses a VDU.

 More than ever before, we are sitting for longer periods of time, a lot more than our ancestors did!
 We sit on the way to work in the car/train/bus and then (if you are an office worker) you arrive at your desk and could be sitting at that for possibly your entire work day!